dell/common-github-actions/go-code-tester/README.md

         uses: dell/common-github-actions/go-code-tester@main
         with:
           threshold: 90
+          # Optional parameter to skip certain packages
+          skip-list: "this/pkg1,this/pkg2"
 ```

-The `threshold` for the Action is a coverage percentage threshold that every pakcage must meet.
+The `threshold` for the Action is a coverage percentage threshold that every package must meet.
 The default `threshold` is 90.

+The `skip-list` is an optional parameter.
+It should be a comma delimited string of package names to skip for the testing coverage criteria.